Regulatory Compliance

 For example:

-Note that a request will result in a 400 error if the request body contains both beneficiary_entity and beneficiary_entities fields simultaniously.
+Note that a request will result in a 400 error if the request body contains both beneficiary_entity and beneficiary_entities fields simultaneously.

 As of the 27th of July 2023 the beneficiary entity would require the email field to be present.